fatihkc/knative-tekton/README.md

 # GitOps with Tekton and ArgoCD

+This project aims to create infrastructure for serverless applications with GitOps pratices.
+Playbooks install Operators and then create their basic components.
+After starting a pipeline project build and push images to registry.
+Then ArgoCD checks for synchronization of development, staging and production environments with Kustomize.
+If anything changes, Tekton notice that change and create new images.
+ArgoCD keeps syncing environments.

 ## Technologies

 * OpenShift
 * Ansible
 * Knative
+* Helm
 * Tekton
 * ArgoCD
+* Kustomize
 * Quarkus

 ## Requirements